Jeff-Gui/napari-amdtrk-plugin/README.md

 ### Sample data

-Sample data (cell track videos) have been published with [_pcnaDeep: a fast and robust single-cell tracking method using deep-learning mediated cell cycle profiling_](10.1093/bioinformatics/btac602).
-Please cite this repository if using the plugin for publication.

 To load sample data, `File` > `Open Sample` > `napari-amdtrk` > `basic tracks` or `complete cell cycle tracks`.

 - basic tracks: simple cell tracks as essential input data.
 - complete cell cycle tracks: cell tracks with additional cell cycle features.

 The above operations will download data to `~/.amd_trk/_sample_data/` (__~230MB__).
 After downloading is finished, sample data will be loaded.

+_Notes_
+- Please cite this repository if using the plugin in your work (try `About` > `Cite this repository` upper right of this homepage).

+- Sample data (cell track videos) have been published with [_pcnaDeep: a fast and robust single-cell tracking method using deep-learning mediated cell cycle profiling_](10.1093/bioinformatics/btac602).
+We acknowledge Dr Kuan Yoow Chan and members of his lab for generating the data.

 ----------------------------------